udacity/create-your-own-adventure/README.md

 Insert a blank line at the end of any new page so that options may be added, or additions made to the story.

-Insert blank lines between different options so that the options will be visually separated.

 ### Avoid Using Markdown Features

 Other than links, please only use plain text in your story and not the other